 Julie Mehretu’s large, six-panel print exemplifies a method of constructing what she has described as “story maps of dislocation”.
 In the work, the columns, arches, and porticoes of the war-torn Syrian city of Damascus are part of a layered architectural and historical portrait of that city.
 Bethany Collins presents a beautiful and seemingly discreet installation of stark white pages with ghostlike, blind-embossed text that is actually crafted from the US Department of Justice report on the Ferguson police department.

-Marlene Dumas’s Betrayal features her signature veils of ink, which create blurred, indeterminate portraits of children.
+Marlene Dumas’s Betrayal features her signature veils of ink, which create blurred, indeterminate portraits of women.
 Their guileless appearance, in tandem with a title that suggests something more duplicitous, urges the viewer to reflect on sameness and difference, and how time and aging affect one’s worldview.
 The sculptural graphite drawings of Nancy Rubins beg consideration of the intense and abundant energy expended in their making, and reconsideration of the power of the pencil as a rendering tool.

 In uniting these remarkable works, Gray Matters provides a denuded, focused lens through which to see the world afresh.